atidyshirt/University/COSC264/notes.md

     - Possibly a `packet trailer` for error detection
 - Packets are transmitted individually
 - There is no notion of a connection, packets can be sent immediately without having to setup any state or resource reservation
+- Congestion *To many cars on the highway* can cause packet loss
+    - we allocate *buffer memory* to back these packets, if we run out of memory, we must drop some of the incoming packets
-- The internet is a Packet-Switching network
+- The internet is a Packet-Switching network *Conequences*
+- Lack of resourcse reservation means there are no guarantees for packet delivery
+    - Internet/IP "best effort" service: packet is delivered/not delivered
+    - IP's lack of guarantees is compensated in parts by TCP
+    - **Routers in packet-switched networks perform more complex processing during information transfer than switching fabrics in circuit-switched networks**
+- Packet size
+    - Packet overheads (header, trailer) have fixed size
+    - Payload size is variable (within bounds)
+    - Tradeoff
+        - Small size payload leads to high overhead ratio
+        - Small payload size leads to reduced susceptibility to errors
+    - Packet size limits can be technology or application driven
+        - to long packets might block important packets from being sent for an unacceptable time
+- Router will not accept packet until it accepts the whole packet and sees trailer (due to corruption)

+**Protocols and Services**
+- Packets can get lost, re-ordered, delayed, modified or be tampered with
+- Stations (end hosts or routers) can implement procedures to repair these problems
+- These procedures run in a distributed fashion (as different stations need to cooperate) and are called **protocols**
+- Protocols are rules and procedures underlying data transfer

+We need to use sequence numbers in order to keep values in order online (such as if we had a book, we need to make sure page one is ordered before page two, as if we purely rely on page one arriving before page two, this will not work as we cannot guarantee that the packet containing page one will not be lost).
+This is why we should send timers, and other things included within the trailer of a packet.

+The role of IP in the internet protocol Stack
+- IP = Internet Protocol
+- There are two protocol versions *4, 6* here we use *IPv4*
+- Everything over IP, IP over everything

+**IP Addresses**
+- Each host is identified by one or more IP addresses
+    - A host has many IP addresses as it has network adapters
+    - End hosts usually have only one IP address (as we use the one with widest scope)
+- The IP address not only identifies the host but also helps the network find the path to this host
+- Humans normally do not work with IP directly but with host names such as www.canterbury.ac.nz
+- There exists a special service/protocol called the domain name service (`DNS`) which translates to human-readable host names to IPv4 addresses, the internet itself only works with IPv4 addresses
+- Suppost to be worldwide unique (not really true anymore)
+- unacknowledged (post service does not send back feedback)
+- no guaranteed order of packets recieved with IPv4 protocol

+### Socket Programming